Format guide

 What happens when a pair keeps winning in King of the Court?

-Without a win limit, a strong pair can hold the court indefinitely.
+A strong pair can hold the court for multiple games.
 This is by design: staying on court is the reward.
-However, for mixed-skill sessions, organizers can enable a win limit (typically 3).
-After that many consecutive wins, the pair must step down and rejoin the queue.
+For mixed-skill sessions, keep the point target short.

 What is the difference between King of the Court and Winners Lane?

-King of the Court runs on a single court with a queue.
+King of the Court runs on a single court.
 Winners Lane runs on multiple courts simultaneously with promotion and relegation between them.
-In Winners Lane, everyone plays every round (no waiting), and partners rotate after each match.
-King of the Court is best for small groups with one court; Winners Lane is the natural upgrade when you have two or more courts available.
+In Winners Lane, everyone plays every round, and partners rotate after each match.
+Winners Lane is the natural upgrade when you have two or more courts available.

 Can you play King of the Court with more than one court?